hnariman/iot-babysitter/README.md

 # About

 Overall idea of the project is to build IoT Babysitter

+Problem it solves: my personal issue "make sure I don't miss baby crying, when I wear headset"

+& demonstration of basic interaction with AWS IoT and Mobile phones.

+** maybe could be usefull for fire/intrusion alarms as well

 ## Requirements:
 On any abnormal level of sound which mic is registering (baby starts to cry),